geekysuavo/pyppm/symbols/README.md

 ### Installation script

-To install the custom footprints into your `gschem` main directory, first edit the `install` file.
+To install the custom symbols into your `gschem` main directory, first edit the `install` file.
 Make sure the path given on this line:

 > `GEDADIR=/usr/share/gEDA`